 Deferred Tax Asset

-This component arises when there is a difference between the book and taxable profit due to the timing issue.
+This component arises due to the timing issue when there is a difference between the book and taxable profit.
 For instance, provision for doubtful debt is treated as a deduction in the current year in usual accounting.
-But for taxation purpose, the provision for doubtful debt can only be allowed as a deduction if the amount is declared as bad debt, which may or may not happen in the current year.
+But for taxation purposes, the provision for doubtful debt can only be allowed as a deduction if the amount is declared as bad debt, which may or may not happen in the current year.

 Obviously, the taxable profit will differ in such a scenario.
-Rather it will be more in the tax accounting as compared to normal business accounting.
+Instead, it will be more in the tax accounting than normal business accounting.
 The extra money that a business pays in taxes, due to the provision amount not being eligible for the deduction, will come under the deferred tax.
 This amount, however, will be realized in future years when the expense will be treated as deductible.

 Deferred Tax Liability

 VAT (Value Added Tax) or GST (Good & Service Tax) is not directly an expense.
-This is because companies get a tax credit for the amount they already paid.
-However, to claim such a credit, the companies need to follow a specific procedure, regarding invoicing, registration, and more.
+This is because companies get a tax credit for the amount they have already paid.
+However, to claim such a credit, the companies need to follow a specific procedure regarding invoicing, registration, and more.

 In the current era of globalization, many companies open and operate facilities in different countries.
 There remains an exchange of goods and services amongst these units or facilities.
 Hence, such transactions attract the transfer pricing concept.
 The idea behind such pricing is that the related entity must not get the product or service at a lower cost than if the same product or service is sold to an unrelated third party.
 For instance, a company that operates an offshore office has to pay a certain percentage of tax on the expenses they incur in operating that office.

-In normal accounting, we take into account all the receipts and payments for coming up with the profit.
-But not all receipts and payments come in the calculation for tax purposes.
+In normal accounting, we consider all the receipts and payments for coming up with the profit.
+But not all receipts and payments come into the calculation for tax purposes.

 On the basis of the above components, we can say that the tax accounting involves the following: